Ryan Odom: Virginia

-2025–26
+2025–26: 30 wins and 15–3 in ACC

-With modern machinations of the NCAA transfer portal in full swing, Odom found a clean slate to work with upon arrival at UVA with only one scholarship player (Elijah Gertrude) opting to remain on the roster from the previous season's 15–17 team—the first Virginia losing record since the 2000s.
-Odom got to work filling out a handpicked squad suited to his preferred faster paced style of play with commitments from high school recruits Chance Mallory and Silas Barksdale, veteran transfers from across the country, and experienced international players.
+With the modern dynamics of the NCAA transfer portal in full effect, Odom arrived at UVA with only one remaining scholarship player, Elijah Gertrude, remained from the previous season’s 15–17 team, Virginia’s first losing record since the 2000s.
+Odom assembled a roster tailored to his preferred fast-paced style, bringing in high school recruits Chance Mallory and Silas Barksdale, experienced transfers from across the country, and international players.
+Odom's first UVA team greatly exceeded pre-season expectations and doubled the previous year's win total, going 30–6 and 15–3 in the ACC, finishing second of 18 teams in the ACC regular season and Runners Up in the ACC Tournament.
+Controversial out of bounds and foul calls in the final minute helped seal their fate in the NCAA Tournament against Tennessee.
+Odom's 30 wins at Virginia were the most for a first-year coach of an NCAA program since Tommy Lloyd won 33 in 2021-22 at Arizona and the most for a first-year ACC coach since Bill Guthridge won 34 in 1997–98 at North Carolina.

 Personal life

 Odom is married and has two children.

 His son Connor, who played for him at Utah State and VCU, was one of two recipients of the USBWA Most Courageous Award in 2023.
 (Note: The USBWA presents separate versions of this award in men's and women's college basketball; the women's version is titled the Pat Summitt Most Courageous Award.)
 Connor received the award for his advocacy on mental health issues after going public about struggles with anxiety and obsessive–compulsive disorder following a teenage bout with Lyme disease.
-He shared the award with Saint Louis' Terrence Hargrove, another player who openly discussed mental health issues.
+He shared the award with Saint Louis's Terrence Hargrove, another player who openly discussed mental health issues.